scionproto/scion/doc/ColibriDesign.rst

 ---------------
 A message-authentication code (MAC) is used in the validation of a packet when it is being forwarded.
-It protects the path in two ways:
+It protects the path in the following ways:

 - Values of the InfoField and HopFields cannot be altered.
 - HopFields must be used in the right order they were provided.
   I.e., a HopField that was obtained in a path as the `i`-th one, must always be used in the `i`-th position.
 - The number of HopFields is unaltered.
+- The source of the traffic is authenticated for E2E data-plane traffic (so that the monitor system knows which source AS to attribute traffic to).

 To achieve the protection we want against changes in the relevant parts of the *InfoField* and *HopField*, we will include the following in the